salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-Currently, Lightning Web Security doesn't support the `securitypolicyviolation` event, so setting the `onsecuritypolicyviolation` property, or adding a `securitypolicyviolation` event listener is not allowed and returns an error.
+Currently, Lightning Web Security doesn't support the `securitypolicyviolation` event, so setting the `onsecuritypolicyviolation` property, or adding a `securitypolicyviolation` event listener is not allowed and throws an exception.
 <hr>
 <a name="documentdocsopen-valuemd"></a>